 Tiny House Kitchen Overview

-The average tiny house is between 200-500 square feet.
-This means that you will be working with very limited space when designing your kitchen.
-The size of the kitchen will ultimately depend on you, and your personal preferences when planning your house.
+The average modern tiny house is between 200-500 square feet.
+This means that you will be working with very small space when designing your kitchen.
+The size of the tiny home kitchen will ultimately depend on you, and your personal preferences when planning your house.
 However, there are a few things you should take into consideration when planning the layout of your kitchen.
-Depending on the size of your tiny house, you will probably want to make the kitchen about 30-50 square feet.
+Depending on the size of your tiny house floor plan, you will probably want to make the kitchen about 30-50 square feet.
 For bigger tiny houses (no pun intended), the kitchen could be up to 70 square feet, but you never want to go larger than this.

-You won’t want to sacrifice walking space, in the name of added storage.
-At a minimum, you will ideally want 3 feet of walking space between walls, and counters etc. This is due to the fact that you will want to be able to operate within your kitchen comfortably and allow room for a second person to walk by and move as well if need be.
-Having too little ‘aisle’ space in your kitchen will make cooking and cleaning a nightmare.
+You won’t want to sacrifice walking space, in the name of storage solution.
+At a minimum, you will ideally want 3 feet of walking space between walls, and counters etc. This is due to the fact that you will want to be able to operate within the kitchen on your own tiny house comfortably and allow room for a second person to walk by and move as well if need be.
+Having too little ‘aisle’ space in your tiny house kitchen design ideas will make cooking and cleaning a nightmare.

 Tiny House Kitchen Planning

-Now that we have established a general idea of how much space should be allocated for a tiny house kitchen, it’s time to explore some tiny house kitchen ideas for decorating and storage.
+Now that we have established a general idea of how much space should be allocated for a your small kitchen, it’s time to explore some tiny house kitchen ideas for decorating and storage.
 The general idea of a tiny house is to cut down on costs, and unnecessary clutter.
-Tiny house living is supposed to be simple, and efficient.
-Because of this, the best way to plan for tiny house kitchen storage is to reduce the need for storage as much as possible.
+Tiny house living is supposed to be simple, minimalist, and efficient.
+Because of this, the best way to plan for tiny house kitchen storage is to reduce the need for storage and cabinetry as much as possible.

 Tiny House Organization

-Never forget the power of wall space, if used properly it can be an amazing resource for storage opportunities.
+Never forget the power of wall space, if used properly it can be an amazing resource for storage opportunities for the home builders.